 What you will need:

-Cut the hair on the top of your head (section 4) from the forehead to the crown.
+Now it’s time to move to the top of the head (section 4).
+Cut your hair from front to back (forehead to crown) using smooth strokes.
 If you notice any cut lines between sections, use the attachment guard you used on a lower section to blend the sections.

 Having the right tool for the job can make all the difference when it comes to at-home haircutting.Product Selectors